keysafe-protocol/keysafe-app/README.md

 + when saving your secret key, you will have 4 options, email/passwd/gauth/oauth@github.
 + <img width="276" alt="image" src="https://user-images.githubusercontent.com/1289853/210266717-5dd80cf4-0971-4d80-be5a-0f7432287088.png">
-  + email/passwd/gauth will be available by default
+  + You can by pass the oauth@Github by using other 3 functions as your recovery condition.
   + <img width="446" alt="image" src="https://user-images.githubusercontent.com/1289853/210266792-c14f263b-4cad-4dc4-b034-6e4a5fee41bc.png">
   + <img width="596" alt="image" src="https://user-images.githubusercontent.com/1289853/210266822-3409392d-2614-4507-9f95-5252b7ba004b.png">
   + you need a client-id and client-secret to use oauth@github.